mrocklin/dask-spark/README.rst

 Dask-Spark
 ==========

 Launch Dask from Spark and Spark from Dask.

-This project is very new and experimental.
-Do not use.
+This project is not mature.

 Examples